Please note that Tapas no longer supports Internet Explorer.

 “Is that so?”
 Was all that he would say.

-The girl had a successful birth and the child was brought to Hakuin, by this time he had lost all his reputation, which did not trouble him.
-But he took very good care of the child, he obtained milk from his neighbours, and everything else the little one needed.
+The girl had a successful birth and the child was brought to Hakuin.
+By this time he had lost all his reputation.
+Which did not trouble him.
+He took very good care of the child, he obtained milk from his neighbours, and everything else the little one needed.

 The monk finished his story.
-“Did you understand?”
+“Do you understand?”

-I picked up a piece of sauteed mushroom.
+I pushed away the piece of sauteed mushroom.
 “Not really.”

 She opened her eyes as I fumbled around on the bed.